HunterX-7/Hello-Microverse/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-#  Hello Microverse
+#  HELLO-MICROVERSE

-> Hello Microverse is a simple way to learn about Linters to check for errors in our code as we work with other coding partners
+> Hello Microverse is a simple project build with HTML/CSS only.
+> It´s an easy way to learn about Linters to check for errors in our code as we work with other coding partners.

 ## Built With